 You may be a member of the community, interested in joining a LAC as a Trust-appointed member, or you may be a parent of a child in one of our schools, interested in supporting the school by joining their LAC.

-All LAC members are expected to attend our meetings which take place each half term in the early evening for 2 hours.
+All LAC members are expected to attend our meetings which take place five times per year in the early evening for 2 hours.
 Ahead of each meeting, reports and policies are circulated by email that we ask you to read in advance.
 LAC members are also encouraged to visit the school during the working day, to get to know the school, see policy in practice and look in more detail at particular development priorities, and to feed back to the LAC on what they find.
 You may also be asked to be involved as a member of an interview panel for staff in your school or one of the other schools in the Trust.

 All Members, Trustees and LAC Members must adhere to the Seven Principles of Public Life (the Nolan Principles)

 For more information on the role of the LACs, see the Local Academy Council page of our Trust website, or the page on the website of the relevant school.

 If you are interested in joining a LAC, or would like more details about the role and commitment expected, please complete the below Expression of Interest form and return it to firstname.lastname@example.org